 You can adjust most settings for the Xserve RAID system while the system is operating.
-In a few instances, you must restart the system for a change to take effect.
+In a few instances, the Xserve RAID system must restart for a change to take effect, temporarily disrupting data availability.

-Adjusting Basic Information and Network Settings
+Revising Basic Information and Network Settings

-See "System Name and Contact Information" on page 10 for instructions on adjusting basic system settings, including changing passwords for Administrator and Guest access.
+See "System Name and Contact Information" on page 11 for instructions on adjusting basic system settings, including changing passwords for management and monitoring access.

-See "Network Address" on page 11 for instructions on adjusting the network information.
+See "Network Address" on page 12 for instructions on adjusting the network information.

-Adjusting Fibre Channel Speed and Topology
+Setting Fibre Channel Speed and Topology